| The address for this site is http://www.divorcelawinfo.com/ |

 yourself, you may be giving up important rights.
 It is very important for you to

-if your spouse has a pension, retirement account, insurance or other significant
+find out if your spouse has a pension, retirement account, insurance or other significant

 property before